1957: The Everly Brothers recorded their first single, “Bye Bye Love,” for Cadence Records in Nashville.

 1993: Simon & Garfunkel reunited on stage at the Dorothy Chandler Pavilion in Los Angeles for a benefit concert for the Children’s Health Fund.
 It was one of only a handful of reunions by the duo since the early 1970s.
 They were joined onstage by Neil Young.

-Harry Belafonte, singer, songwriter, actor, and social activist, was born in Harlem, New York City in 1927.
+Harry Belafonte, singer, songwriter, actor, and social activist known as the “King of Calypso,” was born in Harlem, New York City in 1927.

 Warren Davis, first tenor vocalist for the Monotones, was born in Newark, NJ in 1939.